An end-user is the the one who is working on the computer. In internet terms, we say the client is the end user.

 Learn something new every day More Info... by email

 A multiprogramming operating system is one that allows end-users to run more than one program at a time.
-The development of the multiprogramming operating system, the first system to allow this functionality, was a major step in the development of sophisticated computers.
+The development of such a system, the first type to allow this functionality, was a major step in the development of sophisticated computers.
 The technology works by allowing the central processing unit (CPU) of a computer to switch between two or more running tasks when the CPU is idle.

 A multiprogramming operating system acts by analyzing the current CPU activity in the computer.
-When the CPU is idle — in other words, when it is between tasks — it has the opportunity to utilize that downtime to run tasks for another program.
+When the CPU is idle — when it is between tasks — it has the opportunity to use that downtime to run tasks for another program.
 In this way, the functions of several programs may be executed sequentially.
-For example, in a multiprogramming operating system, when the CPU is waiting for the end-user to enter numbers to be calculated, instead of being entirely idle, it may run load the components of a web page the user is accessing.
+For example, when the CPU is waiting for the end-user to enter numbers to be calculated, instead of being entirely idle, it may run load the components of a web page the user is accessing.

 The multiprogramming operating system has been largely supplanted by a new generation of operating system known as multitasking operating systems.
 In a multitasking operating system, the system does not have to wait for the completion of a task before moving to work on an active program.
-Instead, the operating system can interrupt a running program at any time in order to shift its CPU resources to a different active program.
-This provides for a more dynamic approach to handling concurrent programs than is seen in a multiprogramming operating system.
+Instead, it can interrupt a running program at any time in order to shift its CPU resources to a different active program.
+This provides for a more dynamic approach to handling concurrent programs.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!